Apple now 100% powered by renewable energy

 Apple noted that it currently has 25 operational renewable energy projects around the world, with 15 more in construction.
 In 2017 alone, it brought 286 megawatts of its 626-megawatt total generation capacity online, with plans to have over 1.4 gigawatts of clean energy generation spread across 11 countries.
 The projects include wind farms, solar arrays, biogas fuel cells, micro-hydro generation systems, and energy storage technologies.

-Third-party suppliers committing to use clean energy for Apple production include two polymer makers, the European soft goods supplier ECCO Leather, China-based iPhone manufacturer Pegatron, and Taiwanese Mac manufacturer Quanta Computer.
+Third-party suppliers committing to use clean energy for Apple production include two polymer makers, European soft goods supplier ECCO Leather, China-based iPhone manufacturer Pegatron, and Taiwanese Mac manufacturer Quanta Computer.
 Apple notes that its own energy projects have prevented 2.1 million metric tons of greenhouse gas emissions, while its suppliers have avoided over 1.5 million metric tons just in 2017, equivalent to taking 300,000 cars off the road.

 Apple’s announcement comes less than a week after Google said that it had purchased enough clean energy from Google-supplying wind or solar farms to “match” its consumption of electricity in 2017 — 3 gigawatts.
 “This makes us the first public Cloud, and company of our size, to have achieved this feat,” Google explained at the time.